nik-sta/nik-sta.github.io/content/posts/production-ready-microservices.md

 draft: true
 ---

-Scope: Java, spring boot, micro-service
+Scope: Java, spring boot, micro-service, kubernetes

 **In this blog article, I want to explain how to get easily started with a microservice written in Java with Spring Boot.
 Aiming to show what is needed to have this service ready for production on a Kubernetes environment.
 Covering the DevSecOps best practices.**